 words by Charles Brooks

-This is an end of year update on the issues affecting working people in the May Day article
+This is an end of year update on the issues and conditions affecting working people today.

 In the seven months since May 1st, otherwise known as May Day and International Workers Day, workers in the US and around the world continued to experience increasing challenges to their personal household economy.